IlkomUNJ/io-uring-reverse-engineering-group-3-iouring/source_information.md

 Also contains functions `io_eventfd_register` (registering user-provided eventfd with a specific `io_uring` instance), `io_eventfd_unregister` (unregistering an eventfd from an `io_uring` instance), `io_eventfd_signal` (signaling registered eventfd to notify the application of new completion events), `io_eventfd_flush_signal` (signaling registered eventfd, but optimized such that signaling is avoided when there's no new completion event since the last signal), `__io_eventfd_signal` (for directly signaling eventfd/deferring signal if immediate signaling is not possible), alongside some lifecycle helper functions `io_eventfd_grab`, `io_eventfd_release`, `io_eventfd_put`, `io_eventfd_free`, `io_eventfd_do_signal`, and `io_eventfd_trigger`.

 ### fdinfo.c
-Implements io_uring_show_fdinfo, a helper function to print file descriptor-related debug or introspection information when /proc/*/fdinfo is queried.
+Implements `io_uring_show_fdinfo`, a helper function to print file descriptor-related debug or introspection information when `/proc/*/fdinfo` is queried.
 Used to expose io_uring-specific file descriptor info to userspace via the proc filesystem.

 ### filetable.c
 Implements io_uring_show_fdinfo, a helper function to print file descriptor-related debug or introspection information when /proc/*/fdinfo is queried.
 Used to expose io_uring-specific file descriptor info to userspace via the proc filesystem.